Protecting against malware in macOS

 Note: Notarization is effective against known files (or file hashes) and can be used on apps that have been previously launched.
 The signature-based rules of XProtect are more generic than a specific file hash, so it can find variants that Apple has not seen.
-XProtect operates with a slower update cycle than notarization and scans only apps that have been changed or at first launch.
+XProtect scans only apps that have been changed or apps at first launch.

-Should malware make its way onto a Mac, macOS also includes technology to remediate infections.
-The Malware Removal Tool (MRT) is an engine in macOS that remediates infections based on updates automatically delivered from Apple (as part of automatic updates of system data files and security updates).
-MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.
-MRT doesn’t automatically reboot the Mac.
+Should malware make its way onto a Mac, XProtect also includes technology to remediate infections.
+For example, it includes an engine that remediates infections based on updates automatically delivered from Apple (as part of automatic updates of system data files and security updates).
+It also removes malware upon receiving updated information, and it continues to periodically check for infections.
+XProtect doesn’t automatically reboot the Mac.

-Apple issues the updates for XProtect and MRT automatically based on the latest threat intelligence available.
+Apple issues the updates for XProtect automatically based on the latest threat intelligence available.
 By default, macOS checks for these updates daily.
-Notarization updates are distributed using CloudKit sync and are much more frequent.
+Notarization updates, which are distributed using CloudKit sync are much more frequent.

 When new malware is discovered, a number of steps may be performed: